A Miscellany of Information

 Can I hold my wedding in the National Botanic Gardens?
 Can I arrange wedding photographs?

-Wedding catering is not possible at the Gardens, however, wedding photography has a long tradition at the Gardens and is permissible.
+Wedding catering is not possible at the Gardens, however, wedding photography is a long tradition at the Gardens and is permissible.

 Can I hold a meeting, conference or lecture at the National Botanic Gardens?